ClaspTV/vizbee-android-sample-app/README.md

 # Vizbee Android Demo App

-This example demonstrates how to integrate Vizbee casting functionality into an Android mobile app.
+Vizbee Android Demo App demonstrates how to integrate Vizbee casting functionality into an Android mobile app.

 ## Integration Steps for your Android mobile app
 Look for the block comments with text "[BEGIN] Vizbee Integration" and "[END] Vizbee Integration" in the code for an easy understanding of the integration.